EMarc2023/RAG_LLM_microservices/README.md

 ## 🚀 Overview

 This repository hosts a production-ready **Retrieval-Augmented Generation (RAG)-LLM** pipeline implemented as a RESTful API using **FastAPI**.
-It is designed for high performance, reliability, and enterprise scalability, leveraging established Python libraries like PyTorch (CPU-only), HuggingFace Transformers, and LangChain components.
+It is designed for high performance, reliability, and enterprise scalability, leveraging established Python libraries like PyTorch (CPU-only), HuggingFace Transformers, and FAISS components.

 The core function is to allow users to submit queries against a pre-loaded knowledge base and retrieve contextually grounded answers, ensuring minimal hallucinations and providing verifiable sources.